Intrinsic alignments of galaxies in multiple projections: Results

-The increase in SNR by adding additional projections is shown in Figure \ref{Fig:SNR from fit}.
-We show improvement in SNR($A_\mathrm{AI}b_\mathrm{g}$) as a function of added projections for particle number cut (mass cut) in red (blue), both for simple and reduced inertia tensor shapes (points and crosses, respectively).
+The increase in S/N by adding additional projections is shown in Fig. \ref{Fig:SNR from fit}.
+We show improvement in S/N($A_\mathrm{AI}b_\mathrm{g}$) as a function of added projections for particle number cut (mass cut) in red (blue), both for simple and reduced inertia tensor shapes (points and crosses, respectively).
 Unfilled markers indicate the improvement when going from one to two projections, and filled markers when going from two to three projections.
-Again, the points above the one-to-one line indicate a gain in SNR when adding additional projections.
-As before, increasing the number of projections used increases the SNR.
-The improvement is further quantified in Table \ref{table:SNR gain from fit} where we average over the gain when adding an additional projection.
-Note that with the definition from Eq. (\ref{eq:SNR fitted scaling}), it is no longer necessarily true that the decrease in SNR is bounded by the factors $\sqrt{2}$ or $\sqrt{3}$ when adding one or two projections, respectively.
+Again, the points above the one-to-one line indicate a gain in S/N when adding additional projections.
+As before, increasing the number of projections used increases the S/N. The improvement is further quantified in Table \ref{table:SNR gain from fit} where we average over the gain when adding an additional projection.
+Note that with the definition from Eq. (\ref{eq:SNR fitted scaling}), it is no longer necessarily true that the increase in S/N is bounded by the factors $\sqrt{2}$ or $\sqrt{3}$ when adding one or two projections, respectively.
 We discuss this further below.

+Similarly to Sect. \ref{sect:results_SNR}, the S/N increases in almost all cases when adding more projections, whereas the gain is larger when adding a second projection than a third.
+A notable exceptions is $w_\mathrm{g+}$ for reduced shapes using the particle number cut, where the S/N decreases slightly on average when adding a third projection.
+We believe this to be cause by the resolution condition (Eq. \ref{eq:cov res}): The error on the correlation function is larger for the higher $r_\mathrm{p}$ we consider in this chapter.
+Therefore, adding highly correlated points means proportionally also adding more noise that can lead to removing more values after the SVD; see also Appendix \ref{app:TNG100}.
+This problem is unique to noisy covariance matrix estimators that might not have full rank and require the aforementioned treatment.